Canadian Museum of Immigration at Pier 21

 The new tool is not dependent on the version of CollectiveAccess.
 As new releases of both Drupal and CollectiveAccess are issued, the tool will continue to work without the compatibility problems that hindered the Pier 21 team in the past.

-The project is currently in the testing phase.
-Following its completion and resolution, the museum staff will receive training so that they are able to work independently to add the collections data to the website.
+Following completion and resolution of the project, the museum staff received training so that they are able to work independently to add the collections data to the website.

 Learn how OPIN builds digital projects like this one

 Although the technical team at OPIN had never used CollectiveAccess, they were able to work collaboratively with the client to learn, analyze and produce a solution.
-The resulting exportable CollectiveAccess .xml files can be imported into Drupal by museum staff and, the collection of immigration stories is now available to the public through the Pier 21 website.
+The resulting exportable CollectiveAccess .xml files can be imported into Drupal by museum staff, making the collection of immigration stories available to the public through the Pier 21 website.

-Working with the museum to fully understand the needs, build a solution and manipulate the data to efficiently integrate the collection has created a leading edge solution to a complex problem.
-Although the project is currently undergoing user acceptance testing, the number of repeat website visitors is increasing and the solution is providing the first step in turning the client vision into a reality.
+Working with the museum to fully understand their needs, build a solution and manipulate the data to efficiently integrate the collection has created a cutting-edge solution to a complex problem.
+After completion, the number of repeat website visitors increased significantly and the solution provided the first step in turning the client vision into a reality.

 The relationship between OPIN and the museum continues as the team creates additional functionality and an improved user experience with projects ranging from providing website access to ships’ passenger lists to allowing more precise site search.